 Scope Creep: Prototyping can lead to scope creep—when stakeholders request additional features or changes beyond the original plan, increasing costs and timelines.
 While prototypes encourage exploration, it’s essential to manage expectations and focus on the core objectives.

-Potential for Suboptimal Solutions: Prototyping can sometimes lead to suboptimal solutions if the focus is on quick feedback or tight deadlines, rather than thoroughly exploring all options.
-Rapid prototyping is beneficial, but teams must avoid rushing decisions without considering long-term implications.
+Potential for Poor Solutions: If prototyping is focused only on quick feedback or tight deadlines rather than thorough exploration, it may cause poor solutions.
+Rapid prototyping is useful, but teams must avoid rash judgments without long-term consequences.

 When to Use the Prototype Model?